AlibabaCloudDocs/ros/intl.en-US/Resource Types/RDS/ALIYUN::RDS::DBInstance.md

     "DedicatedHostGroupId": {
       "Type": "String",
       "Description": "The ID of the host group to which the instance belongs if you create an instance in a host group."
     },
+    "AutoRenew": {
+      "Type": "Boolean",
+      "Description": "Specifies whether to enable auto-renewal.
+Valid values: true and false.
+Note\n:Monthly subscription: The auto-renewal cycle is one month.\nAnnual subscription: The auto-renewal cycle is one year.", "AllowedValues": [
+        "True",
+        "true",
+        "False",
+        "false"
+      ]
+    },
     "Port": {
       "Type": "Number",